 Enhanced and more interactive rich media applications are something especially youth are looking for.
 The youth population of Europe is going to get access to live events, breaking news reports, and sport events on multiple devices in an enhanced and interactive way.

-Using MOS2S in smart habitats is going to bring a lot of benefits to the life of their inhabitants such as early warning of emergency services and easy access, schedule and archive mechanisms (e.g. for checking alone kids at home, or to check the oven from work).
-While providing positive technologies to daily life, MOS2S is also able to provide components in citizen and infrastructures security and privacy.

 Technology